ksemal/liri-node-app/README.md

 LIRI is a _Language_ Interpretation and Recognition Interface.
 LIRI is a command line node app that takes in parameters and gives you back data about movies, songs and events.

+Video of how this app works can be found here: https://drive.google.com/open?id=109vOLHt5smc9XP1FMltFrTqSHBSIcK3S

 ## Description

 - LIRI searches Spotify for songs, Bands in Town for concerts, and OMDB for movies.